Raging Planet

-Raging Planet is an American documentary television series that originally aired in 1997 and 2009 on the Discovery Channel.
-The program focuses on natural disasters.
-It currently airs periodically on the Science Channel.
+Raging Planet is an American documentary television series that focuses on natural disasters.
+It originally aired in 1997 and 2009 on the Discovery Channel and had reruns on the Science Channel.

 Summary

 The show focuses on natural disasters, including tornadoes, hurricanes, avalanches, lightning, fires, volcanoes, earthquakes, and blizzards.
 It features videos taken during disasters, computer-generated imagery effects, and reenactments.
 Rescue workers, scientists, and survivors are interviewed.
-Season 2 was produced in 2008–2009 on HD format from locations around the world.
-Transmitted in the United States, the United Kingdom, and internationally in 2009 on the Discovery Channel, the series was directed by Mark Westcott, Alex Williamson, Susannah Ward, and Martin Gorst, and was produced by Pioneer TV.
+Season 2 was produced in 2008–2009 in HD format from locations around the world.
+Transmitted in the United States, the United Kingdom, and internationally in 2009 on the Discovery Channel, the series was directed by Mark Westcott, Alex Williamson, Susannah Ward, and Martin Gorst and was produced by Pioneer TV.

 Episodes

 Season 1 (1997)

-The first season was produced in 1997 and it has ten episodes.
+The first season was produced in 1997, and it has 10 episodes.